ZilongJas/MyBashScripts/README.md

-some random bash scripts by me. some for practice, some for actual uses.
+Some random bash scripts coded from scratch by me.
+For practice and learning.